bsmith89/StrainFacts/README.md

 Intermediate files generated
-by StrainFacts use a NetCDF-based file format, and harness the [xarray library](https://docs.xarray.dev/en/stable/) for reading and writing [^This has benefits for both computational and programmer efficiency].
+by StrainFacts use a NetCDF-based file format, and harness the [xarray library](https://docs.xarray.dev/en/stable/) for reading and writing [^why-netcdf].
 Such files include input metagenotypes (suggested file extension `*.mgen.nc`), as well as more complex collections of both latent and observed variables aligned over their strain/sample/position axes (`*.world.nc`).
 All of these files are designed to be loaded and worked with using the `sfacts` Python library [^netcdf].

+[^why-netcdf]: This has benefits for both computational and programmer efficiency.
 [^netcdf]: It should be fairly straight-forward to load these NetCDF formatted files in other programming environments, but this has not been tested.